 Prerequisites: at least macOS Catalina (10.15) or higher (a system update might be necessary in case older versions do not work).

 IMPORTANT WARNING: Since AlphaViz uses AlphaTims to read LC-TIMS-Q-TOF data from Bruker’s timsTOF pro instrument (Bruker Daltonik), some calibration functions for it are provided by Bruker as libraries and are only available on Windows and Linux.
-Therefore, to avoid any problems with MS2 spectra quality assessment please use .hdf files into which .d folders can be converted using the AlphaTims’s CLI on Windows or Linux machines as described in the AlphaTims GUI manual or .
+Therefore, to avoid any problems with MS2 spectra quality assessment please use .hdf files into which .d folders can be converted using the AlphaTims’s CLI on Windows or Linux machines as described in the AlphaTims GUI manual or in the AlphaTims CLI manual.

 Download the latest release for macOS (alphaviz_gui_installer_macos.pkg) from the GitHub repository and open the .pkg file.
 If you receive a message that the file cannot be opened because it is from an unidentified developer, you can close the message by clicking “OK”, go to the “Security & Privacy” section of the “System Preferences” menu and under the “General” tab press the “Open Anyway” button for the file “alphaviz_gui_installer_macos.pkg”.